 Is higher SPF better?

 Again, it’s complicated.
 The purpose of SPF is to protect you against the sun’s UV rays.
-Technically, the higher the SPF, the more protection you’ll enjoy, although, as you can see from the chart below, the returns diminish greatly higher on the SPF scale.
+Technically, the higher the SPF, the more protection you’ll enjoy, although the returns diminish greatly higher on the SPF scale.
 Dermatologists recommend using a sunscreen with an SPF of at least 30 to block out 97 percent of the sun’s UVB rays.

 Some dermatologists believe that even the small difference in the higher SPF numbers is worth it.